NaitLee/Cat-Printer/README.md

 ```
 <details>
 <summary>Further steps</summary>
-You may want to use the command line interface for hackiness... …
+You may want to use the command line interface for hackiness...

 You may or may not need to install ImageMagick and Ghostscript, depending on your distro.

 ```bash
 sudo apt install imagemagick ghostscript
 ```
-Or the package manager of your distro.

 Extra configuration is required for ImageMagick to work.
 Because IM is made for external webserver, a strict security policy is applied.
 You need to add the following line to `/etc/ImageMagick-6/policy.xml` before `</policymap>`:
 ```xml